520 West 28th Street

 520 West 28th Street, also known as the Zaha Hadid Building, is located in New York City.
 Designed by the architect Zaha Hadid, the building was her only residential building in New York and one of her last projects before her death.
-The building is located along the High Line.
-The building is set to have four art galleries located at street level.
+The building is located along the High Line and has four art galleries located at street level.
 The building also has a sculpture platform with art curated by Friends of the High Line.

 Exterior

 The building features laser-cut stainless-steel trim that was fabricated and finished in Broomall, PA by M Cohen And Sons.
-Many of the apartments feature balconies.
+Some of the apartments feature balconies.
 The building features curvilinear geometric motifs, a signature of Zaha Hadid Architects.

 The building is L-shaped and has a duplex penthouse that is recessed from the rest of the building.